TUC building exterior

 • Collaboration

-• Demonstrated by interprofessional and interdisciplinary approaches that focus on internal and external partnerships along with a capacity for growth and development.
+• Demonstrated by interprofessional and interdisciplinary approaches that focus on internal and external partnerships along with capacity for growth and development

 • Innovation